a1143179/react-food/README.md

 This is a simple shopping cart demo made by React, Node/Express and Postgres.

+The screenshots can be found in the /screenshots folder.

 Run it by
 ```
 docker-compose up --build